ffrosch/udacity_continuous-delivery/README.md

     kubectl get -n kube-system configmap/aws-auth -o yaml > /tmp/aws-auth-patch.yml
     ```

-    The file will be created at /System/Volumes/Data/private/tmp/aws-auth-patch.yml path.
+    The file will be created at `/System/Volumes/Data/private/tmp/aws-auth-patch.yml` path on Linux or at `~\AppData\Local\Temp` on Windows.

 2. Open the `aws-auth-patch.yml` file.
 In the “data/mapRoles” section of this document add the following, replacing `<ACCOUNT_ID>` with your AWS account id: